 - What type of claims does it cover against?

-- Do you need public liability cover?
+- Do I need public liability cover?

 - How much cover does your business need?